sha0xy/cse15l-lab-reports/lab-report-1-week-2.md

 > ## Steps
-***

 * Install VSCode

     Go to Visual Studio Code website [https://code.visualstudio.com/][1] to download and install the right version of VSCode.
-Open VSCode when installed, and it should look like this.![Image][2]
+Open VSCode when installed and it should look like this.![Image][2]

     [2]: images/VSCode.png